andreasmalta/choco_packages/kmupd/Readme_en.txt

        printer drivers have been installed, depending on the application limitation.
        ==>In this case, change the printer driver name with which selection will be changed, to less than 29 characters.
+       *Microsoft no longer supports Internet Explorer as of June 22, 2022.
+        Internet Explorer operations can no longer be guaranteed after this date.

  6. Excel
   6-1.
 Check the print settings before printing when you print from Excel after